tebogo-m/zillow-usa-project/README.md

 ### Conclusion
-This project conducted an Exploratory Data Analysis of USA 1-bedroom home values from 1996-2024, focusing on the 2007-2009 housing market crash and COVID-19 pandemic impact.
-An ELT pipeline was built on Snowflake with a Medallion Architecture (Bronze, Silver, Gold layers) using dbt for data transformation.
+This project conducted an Exploratory Data Analysis of USA 1-bedroom home values from 1996-2025, focusing on the 2007-2009 housing market crash and COVID-19 pandemic impact.
+An ELT pipeline was built in Snowflake with a Medallion Architecture (Bronze, Silver, Gold layers) using dbt for data transformation.
 Findings revealed significant value declines, especially in specific states, with nominal recovery accelerated by COVID-19 but inflation-adjusted recovery still unobserved in 50% of the most impacted areas.
 This project highlights the persistent long-term effects of economic events on housing markets.